 PLANNING REQUIREMENTS 1.
-Does your community have a current FEMA approved multi-hazard mitigation plan? 🗆 Yes  No Title of plan: USVI Territorial Hazard Mitigation Plan Date plan was approved by FEMA: July 2019 Location of proposed project in mitigation plan strategies: (Reference the Page, Section/Part) 2.
-Is the community a good standing member with the National Flood Insurance Program? $\Box$ Yes $\Box$ No Community NFIP ID Number: #780000 3.
+Does your community have a current FEMA approved multi-hazard mitigation plan? \Box Yes \Box No Title of plan: USVI Territorial Hazard Mitigation Plan Date plan was approved by FEMA: July 2019 Location of proposed project in mitigation plan strategies: (Reference the Page, Section/Part) Section 5, Goal 5, USVI Action Item 9 2.
+Is the community a good standing member with the National Flood Insurance Program? ☐ Yes ☐ No Community NFIP ID Number: #780000 3. .
 Describe how the project is consistent with the risk assessment, goals, and actions in the Territory Hazard Mitigation Plan.
 Goal 5 -Improve sheltering capabilities throughout the entire Territory USVI Action Item 9: Identify potential opportunities for emergency shelters The use of the USVI Olympic Sports Complex Saferoom will ensure all residents within the area on the eastern side of St. Thomas remain safe during an emergency.
-It will allow the residents to remain close to their homes and will increase the Territory's storm shelter capacity.
+It will allow the residents to remain close to castern side of our mornas remains are during an emergency, it will allow the residents to remain close to their homes and will increase the Territory's storm shelter capacity.